Skilled Worker Visa Costs UK 2026: The Complete Fee Breakdown

 When is the fee increase taking effect and how does it affect my application?

-The Skilled Worker Application Fee rises from £885 to £943 on 8 April 2026.
+The Skilled Worker Application Fee is rising from £885 to £943 for applications made inside the UK and £769 to £819 for applications made outside the UK from 8 April 2026 for a 3-year visa.
 Applications submitted before that date will be processed at the lower fee.
 If your application is nearly ready, it is worth prioritising submission before 8 April to avoid the increase.

 Can the Immigration Skills Charge be reclaimed?